kyle-tennison/notes/.obsidian/plugins/obsidian-advanced-slides/plugin/menu/README.md

 ## Custom Menu Panels

-Additional custom panels can be added the menu using the `custom` option.
+Additional custom panels can be added to the menu using the `custom` option.

 ```javascript
 Reveal.initialize({